 “Give me the Breath, Pahn,” Vasher said quietly, stepping forward.

-Pahn snorted.
-“I doubt you have the skill of the royal torturers, Vasher--and I’ve withstood them for two weeks now.”
+Pahn snorted at the threatening move.
+“I doubt you have the skill of the God King’s torturers, Vasher--and I’ve withstood them for two weeks now.”

-“You’d be surprised,” Vasher said quietly.
-“But that doesn’t matter.
+“You’d be surprised.
+But that doesn’t matter.
 You are going to give me your Breath.
 You’re going to do it because you’re an intelligent man, and right now, you’re coming to realize that you really only have two choices.
-You can give the Breath to me, or you can give it to your enemies.
-You’ll break eventually; you know that you will.”
+You can give the Breath to me, or you can give it to your enemies.”

 Pahn grew silent, hanging by his wrists, rotating slowly.

 “You don’t have much time to consider,” Vasher said.
 “Any moment now, someone is going to discover the dead guards outside.
 Then the alarm will be raised.
-I’ll leave you, and you will be tortured again, and you will break to them.
-All the power you’ve gathered will go to the very people you vowed to destroy.”
+I’ll leave you, and you will be tortured again, and you will break eventually.
+And then, all the power you’ve gathered will go to the very people you vowed to destroy.”

 Pahn swung quietly for a moment.
-Then, he turned his head sharply toward Vasher.
+Then, he looked up at Vasher.
 “That. . .thing you bear.
 It’s here, in the city?”

 Vasher nodded.